vaantipov/Numerical-Methods-In-Finance/README.md

 may vioalate this condition.
 Hence, the problem of reducing a correlation matrix to a positive-definite matrix close to the original one arises.
 Secondly, multi-dimensional Monte-Carlo simulations involve sampling from a joint multidimensional distribution of underlying assets with given marginals.
 For that reason, gaussian copulae are used.

+**Seminar 3.ipynb**

+Pricing of European style derivatives commonly boils down to numerically solving a heat type PDE.
+The key issue is the choice of a numerical scheme, taking into account its convergence and stability characteristics toghether with a correct handling of boundary conditions.

 ## References

 1. Black, Fischer, (1976), The pricing of commodity contracts, *Journal of Financial Economics*, 3, issue 1-2, p.
 167-179.